uvabtl/TPSD-testing/README.md

 * bPOL12V supply: <12 V, 4 A
 * TEC supply: max 32 V, 1 A
 * ALDO supply: max 48 V, 0.1 A
+The Serenity power supply is (attached to only 1 RU at a time):
+* Serenity supply: max 48 V, 3 A
 ## Functionality (generic I2C use)

 I2C address scanner.
 It shows 7 bit addresses that acknowledge themselves on the bus.